-Not all Share Classes listed are available for subscription at the time of issue of this Prospectus.
-A list of Share Classes issued in this Fund can be found on the M&G website.
+Not all individual Share Classes issued in this Fund may be disclosed in this Fund Supplement at the time of issue of this Prospectus.
+An exhaustive list of Share Classes issued in this Fund can be found on the M&G website.